• STYLE

 How to Make Completely FREE Christmas Planters for Your Porch

-in Christmas, Porch Life on 11/27/19
+in Christmas, Holidays and Parties, Porch Life on 11/27/19

 If you are anything like me, your mums have seen better days and your pumpkins are definitely expired.
 You might be staring at your porch wondering what to do with it for the next month.
 And if you are like me, you have already blown your holiday decorating budget on alllllll the ribbons and wreaths and garlands.
 So why not make completely FREE Christmas planters for your porch?
 Yep, today I am sharing how I made these completely free planters for our front porch in five easy steps.